-d. year of construction
+- d. year of construction - e.
 Should the exact year of construction be known, it should be communicated.
-Alternatively, the approximate decade that the building/infrastructure was designed and erected may be provided.
+Alternatively, the approximate decade that the building/infrastructure was designed and erected, or the last year of structural renovation is very useful information when providing rapid situational awareness. construction material f. number of floors above ground\

-e. construction material

-The construction material of the main structural system may also be communicated.
+The construction material of the main structural system may be also communicated.
 Most common options are:

-Reinforced concrete, masonry, steel, timber, pre-cast concrete, other f. number of floors above ground g. number of basements
+Reinforced concrete, masonry, steel, timber, pre-cast concrete, other g. number of basements

 The number of floors above ground shall be also transmitted.
-It is recommended that common agreement between the sender and the recipient of the message is achieved a priori upon the assumption of the floor counting (e.g. ground floor is assumed as floor 0 or 1).
+It is recommended that common agreement between the sender and the recipient of the message is achieved a priori upon the assumption of the floor counting (e.g. ground floor is assumed as floor 0 or 1 when the number of floors is transmitted).